supertarto/ansible-elasticsearch/README.md

 ## Requirements
 You need a recent version of Java.
-You can use my supertarto.openjdk role.
+Elasticsearch is now bundled with JVM, but you can use your own.
+Consult the official elasticsearch documentation if you don't want to use the bundled JVM.

 ## Tested plateform
 * Debian 10 (Buster)